Continuing Education Activity

 - Persistence: There is a future-oriented perspective that involves the anticipation of threat or danger which causes the patient to experience a heightened level of apprehension and thoughts about impending potential threat, regardless of whether it materializes.

-- Impaired Functioning: The anxiety interferes with effective and adaptive coping in the face of a perceived threat and the person’s daily social or occupational life.
+- Impaired Functioning: Anxiety interferes with effective and adaptive coping in the face of a perceived threat and the person’s daily social or occupational life.

 - Stimulus hypersensitivity: In clinical states, fear is elicited by a wider range of stimuli or situations of relatively mild intensity that would be innocuous to a person who does not have clinical anxiety.